laravel/docs/collections.md

 <a name="method-unwrap"></a>
 #### `unwrap()` {.collection-method}

-The static `unwrap` method returns the collection's underlying items from the given value when applicable:
+The static `unwrap` method returns the collection's source items from the given value when applicable:

     Collection::unwrap(collect('John Doe'));